 Make sure that any adjustments to the contract amount are signed off on by both parties.
 Look for something similar worded in your agreement to cover this aspect:

 The estimate includes only that which is described in the SITE SPECIFICATION.
-Additional work is defined as the addition of pages, graphics, or other significant features, any graphic, page design, or actual page requiring more than two rounds of revisions, revisions to text content provided ready for publication, changes to elements which have been finalized, or significant changes in plan, scope, or direction of the project.
-In this case, the Client will be given with a written CHANGE ORDER, including an estimate for the additional work.
+Additional work is defined as the addition of pages, graphics, or other significant features, any graphic, page design, or actual page requiring more than two rounds of revisions, revisions to text content provided ready for publication, changes to elements that have been finalized, or significant changes in plan, scope, or direction of the project.
+In this case, the Client will be given a written CHANGE ORDER, including an estimate for the additional work.

 In the above case, the SITE SPECIFICATION refers to the scope of work outline established in the contract you agreed to before starting the project.

 This payment schedule is my least favorite, as it leaves too much of a gap for failure.

 Let me explain.